rjosih/react-puzzle/README.md

 `size: 3`
 and it will automatically change the default mode to 3x3.
 ##### Future features
 Make a cheating algorithm or something.
 It's quite simple but I'm too lazy for now hehe.
 More features: Refactor the redundancy that appear in the config and `Board` component.
 To make the code look more beautiful.
+Anyhow, possible features:
+* Cheating.
+* Ranking.
+* Time counter.
+* Move counter.
+* Saving into a database.

 ### Techniques
 The 15 Puzzle is a stateless and responsive application that works on the web, iPads, etc.